Chart Color Schemes

 Household Composition

-Kewdale features high concentrations of group households, with a median household size of 2.5 people
+Kewdale features high concentrations of group households, with a lower-than-average median household size

 Family households account for 65.0% of all households, including 29.0% couples with children, 23.7% couples without children, and 10.4% single parent families.
-Non-family households constitute the remaining 35.0%, with lone person households at 29.4% and group households comprising 5.8%.
-The median household size is 2.5 people.
+Non-family households constitute the remaining 35.0%, with lone person households at 29.4% and group households making up 5.8%.
+The median household size is 2.5 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households